 Closer to the center of the atom, but still sufficiently far away from the nucleus the Particle can induce electronic transitions in the inner shells and lift an electron to a higher excited state.
-This may give rise to some fluorescent light, but the light produced in the transition when the electron returns to its former state could be too faint to be observed by the PMTs.
-In addition, possible time delays in the fluorescent transitions could distort the time identification along the track.
+This may give rise to detectable fluorescent light along the track, but the amount of light produced in the transition when the system returns to its former state and possible time delays that could distort the time identification along the track will be subject of a separate investigation.

 Finally, if the Particle gets sufficiently close to the nucleus, i.e. inside the innermost electron orbit, the collision will look more and more like a nuclear recoil, where the Particle hits the nucleus head-on.
-In the Particle's center of mass system, this case is very much like Rutherford scattering with an infinite mass at the center [17].
-This is the process that in principle should release enough light to be be visible to the PMTs.
-More precisely, if the Particle's velocity is $\beta$ the maximal velocity that can be imparted to the nucleus in the recoil is $2\beta$ .
-If the minimal energy of the recoil that can be observed is ~ 1 MeV and the recoiling object is a carbon nucleus we thus get the minimal $\beta$ for the Particle to be observable
+In the Particle's rest frame the process effectively corresponds to (non-relativistic) Rutherford-like scattering of a point particle (the nucleus) against a fixed point-like target of infinite mass and charge $q=\pm\frac{2}{3}$.
+This is the process that in principle should release enough light to be be visible to the PMTs, and this is therefore the main kind of event that could be detected by JUNO.
+More precisely, if the Particle's velocity is β the maximal velocity that can be imparted to the nucleus in the recoil is 2β .
+If the minimal energy of the recoil that can be observed is ~ 1 MeV and the recoiling object is a carbon nucleus we thus get the minimal β for the Particle to be observable

-$$2m_C\beta^2 > 1 \text{ MeV}/c^2 \Rightarrow \beta{\min} \sim 6 \cdot 10^{-3} \qquad (2)$$
+$$2m_C \beta^2 > 1 \text{ MeV}/c^2 \Rightarrow \beta{\min} \sim 6 \cdot 10^{-3}$$ (2)